Gerald M. Levin: Murder of Jonathan Levin

-One of his children, Jonathan Levin, a 31-year-old high school English teacher at Taft High School in the Bronx, was murdered on May 31, 1997 during a robbery by one of his former students.
-The student, Corey Arthur, was convicted of second-degree murder and sentenced to the maximum allowed term of 25 years to life in prison in November 1998, with the judge concluding that Arthur had taken sadistic pleasure in the crime and shown no remorse.
-A purported accomplice, Montoun Hart, was acquitted on the same charges in February 1999.
+One of his children, Jonathan Levin, a 31-year-old high school English teacher at Taft High School in the Bronx, was murdered on May 31, 1997, during a robbery by one of his former students, Corey Arthur.
+The murder occurred after Jonathan had mentioned in the classroom that his father was Time Warner head Gerald Levin.
+Prosecutors said Arthur and alleged accomplice Montoun Hart, assuming that Jonathan was wealthy, stole Jonathan's bank card and tortured him to obtain the account's PIN, obtaining about $800 from the account.
+Arthur was convicted of second-degree murder and sentenced to the maximum allowed term of 25 years to life in prison in November 1998, with the judge concluding that Arthur had taken sadistic pleasure in the crime and shown no remorse.
+Hart was acquitted on the same charges in February 1999.
 While Hart had written a confession, jurors were not able to find out how it was obtained and felt it was unreliable.

-The murder occurred after Jonathan had mentioned in the classroom that his father was Time Warner head Gerald Levin.
-Prosecutors said Arthur and Hart, assuming that Jonathan was wealthy, stole Jonathan's bank card and tortured him to obtain the account's PIN, obtaining about $800 from the account.

 Jonathan Levin High School for Media and Communications in The Bronx, New York City, is named after the murdered teacher.

+Death

+Levin died at a hospital on March 13, 2024, having been diagnosed with Parkinson's disease prior to his death.
+He was 84.